NeikiDev/NeikiAnalytics/README.md

 ### Email
 ```
-neikianalytics@gmail.com !
+neikianalytics@gmail.com
 ```

 ## Information
-- ?
-I will not publish privat data or files!
+- I will not publish privat data or files!
-- ?
-I will review your submission as soon as i can!
+- I will review your submission as soon as i can!
-- ?
-If i found nothing that means its not **100%** Save!
-- !
-I make this as a hobby!
+- I make this as a hobby!
-- !
-I try my best but I can't guarantee 100% security
+- I try my best but I can't guarantee 100% security

 ## Questions?
 Only write me a DM 😊